Aetna vs. Blue Cross Blue Shield (2026 Comparison)

 Aetna vs. Blue Cross Blue Shield: ACA Health Insurance

-Blue Cross Blue Shield (BCBS) has ACA marketplace coverage in 36 states, while Aetna stopped selling ACA plans as of January 1, 2026.
+Blue Cross Blue Shield (BCBS) has ACA marketplace coverage in 36 states.
+Aetna stopped selling ACA plans as of January 1, 2026.
 BCBS sells four plan types, giving you flexibility in how you access care.
-The insurer earns an average Quality Rating System (QRS) score of 77.72 out of 100 and reports an average claims denial rate of 19%.
+It earns an average Quality Rating System (QRS) score of 77.72 out of 100 and denies about 19% of claims on average.

 Availability